sravan-ankireddy/nams/README.md

 # nams
-Neural Augmented Min-Sum Decoding of Short Block Codes for Fading Channels : < a href="https://arxiv.org/abs/2205.10684"> Paper
+Neural Augmented Min-Sum Decoding of Short Block Codes for Fading Channels : https://arxiv.org/abs/2205.10684

 This repository includes:
 - A PyTorch implementation of augmenting min-sum decoder for linear block codes.